jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 local parsingErrors="Unknown option '--thing'"
 ```

 The `parsingErrors` variable contains the parser error: here we passed an option that is unknown for this command.
-Calling `core::checkParseResults "${help:-}" "${parsingErrors:-}"` will print that parsing error message to the user and exit the program.
+Calling `command::checkParsedResults` will print that parsing error message to the user and exit the program.

 #### Access Valet library functions